agynio/gh-pr-review/README.md

 Outputs are pure JSON with REST/GraphQL field names and include only fields that are present from the source APIs (no null placeholders).
 The `threads find` command always emits exactly `{ "id", "isResolved" }`.

+## Agent usage guide

+See [docs/AGENTS.md](docs/AGENTS.md) for agent-focused workflows, prompts, and best practices when invoking `gh pr-review` from automation.

 ## Development